Last updated on February 27, 2026.

 Other Requirement Instructions

-All exam results must be submitted by Friday, October 11.
+All exam results must be submitted by the last Friday in September.

 International Student Eligibility